Why Downtime In The Crib MIGHT Be Bad For Sleep

 When Downtime In The Crib Turns Ugly

 Now that we’ve covered the “good” of downtime in the crib, let’s take a look at the “bad”.
-Although independent play time can be good, at some point, allowing too much “down time” in the crib or bed can be bad for your baby’s sleep, and you do want to avoid it.
+Although independent play time can be good, at some point, allowing too much “downtime” in the crib or bed can be bad for your baby’s sleep, and you do want to avoid it.
 Just because you may have an easy-going baby who will lay in bed for hours without crying doesn’t mean she should.
 Here are two reasons we don’t advocate for an abundance of downtime in the crib:

-1. First of all, during the newborn and early infant stage (when baby’s skull is still forming), too much time on your baby’s back can cause Plagiocephaly, their head to be flat or misshapen.
+1. First of all, during the newborn and early infant stage (when baby’s skull is still forming), too much time on your baby’s back can cause Plagiocephaly and their head to be flat or misshapen.
 Since it is recommended for SIDS prevention to put your baby on his back to sleep, this has become more prevalent.
 You will want to give your baby plenty of tummy time to play during the day.

 2. Second (and here’s where sleep comes in) too much “resting” time can actually lead to short naps, more night-wakings, and especially long middle of the night wakings, for older babies and toddlers.